JerBouma/FinanceDatabase/README.md

 You'll see that the same company can appear multiple times.
 This is because by default all exchanges are shown.
 There are two methods to focus on one entry:

 - Use the `only_primary_listing` parameter.
 This will only show the primary listing of each company.
-This is useful mostly if you are looking into the US exchanges.
+This is useful mostly if you are looking at US exchanges.
 - Use the `exchange` or `market` parameter.
 This will allow you to filter on a specific exchange or market.
-This is useful when you not necessarily looking into US exchanges and are already filtering on a specific country.
+This is useful when you are not necessarily looking at US exchanges and are already filtering on a specific country.

-For example, filtering on the Netherlands it makes sense to select a Dutch exchange as well.
-This is for example the exchange "AMS" or the market "Euronext Amsterdam".
-This will already give you a much smaller selection.
+For example, when filtering on the Netherlands, it makes sense to select a Dutch exchange as well.
+This could be the exchange "AMS" or the market "Euronext Amsterdam".
+This will give you a much smaller selection.

 ```python
 equities.select(